The Best Bath Towels for Sensitive Skin (2026)

 | Size | 27x54" Bath Towel Set |

 The American Soft Linen four-pack rounds out our cotton options for anyone who wants plush, full-size towels in coordinating colors.
 These are generous 27-by-54-inch bath towels in soft 100% cotton, sold as a set of four for $39.99, so they sit between our single-towel Lacoste pick and the budget Chakir set on both price and indulgence.
-The cotton has a fuller, more cushioned hand than the lightweight Turkish towels above, which is what a lot of people picture when they think of a comfortable bath towel.
+The cotton has a fuller, more cushioned hand than the lightweight Turkish towels above, the feel you probably picture when you think of a comfortable bath towel.

-For sensitive skin, the things to watch are the ones common to any plush dyed cotton: a thicker pile dries more slowly, the towels shed some lint until broken in, and colored towels can release a little loose dye early on, so run them through a wash before first use.
+For sensitive skin, the things to watch come with plush dyed cotton: a thicker pile dries slower, the towels shed some lint until you break them in, and colored towels can release a little loose dye early on, so run them through a wash before first use.
 Stick to a fragrance-free detergent and skip the softener, and you get a soft, matching set that feels like a small upgrade over basic white towels without the premium price.

 Quick Comparison